AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 - [ ] A class is used to create an instance of a class, called an object

 ## Creating and Storing Objects

+- [ ] Explain the relationship between a class and an object
+- [ ] Identify different constructor signatures and create objects using them
+- [ ] Use variables to represent object references

 The next two concepts will be used in most of your programs moving forward.
 Read through **constructor** and **toString()** below.